mvidhyagorn/CBC_Model/README.md

-# CBC_Model
+# CBC_Model Maerials
-Data and Tool for CBC Model Projects
+Datasets and Tools for CBC Model Projects